Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: Introduction

-Here, we consider a setup with two datasets, $\mathcal{X} = \{x_1,\ldots,x_m\} \subset \mathbb{R}^p$ and $\mathcal{Y} = \{y_1,\ldots,y_n\} \subset \mathbb{R}^p$, where the goal is to jointly embed them into $\mathbb{R}^q$ as $\widetilde{\mathcal{X}} = \{\widetilde{x}_1,\ldots,\widetilde{x}_m\} \subset \mathbb{R}^{q}$ and $\widetilde{\mathcal{Y}} = \{\widetilde{y}_1,\ldots,\widetilde{y}_n\} \subset \mathbb{R}^{q}$, respectively.
+Here, we consider a setup with two datasets in $\mathbb{R}^p$, $\mathcal{X} = \{x_1,\ldots,x_m\} \subset \mathbb{R}^p$ and $\mathcal{Y} = \{y_1,\ldots,y_n\} \subset \mathbb{R}^p$, where the goal is to jointly embed them into $\mathbb{R}^q$ as $\widetilde{\mathcal{X}} = \{\widetilde{x}_1,\ldots,\widetilde{x}_m\} \subset \mathbb{R}^{q}$ and $\widetilde{\mathcal{Y}} = \{\widetilde{y}_1,\ldots,\widetilde{y}_n\} \subset \mathbb{R}^{q}$, respectively.
 A naive approach is to concatenate the datasets, i.e., to form $\{\mathcal{X},\mathcal{Y}\}$, and then apply standard off-the-shelf embedding techniques.
-However, if dataset-specific distortions are present, traditional methods \cite{pham2018large,shen2022scalability,stuart2019comprehensive,ding2023learning} typically fail to extract or preserve common structures in the concatenated data, resulting in embeddings where $\widetilde{\mathcal{X}}$ and $\widetilde{\mathcal{Y}}$ are misaligned \cite{ma2024principled,maan2024characterizing}; see also Figure \ref{simu.fig} in Section~\ref{simu.sec} for numerical evidence.
+However, if dataset-specific distortions are present, traditional methods \cite{pham2018large,shen2022scalability,stuart2019comprehensive,ding2023learning} designed for single datasets are typically suboptimal in extracting or preserving common structures based on the concatenated data, resulting in embeddings where $\widetilde{\mathcal{X}}$ and $\widetilde{\mathcal{Y}}$ are misaligned \cite{ma2024principled,maan2024characterizing}; see also Figure~\ref{simu.fig} in Section~\ref{simu.sec} for numerical evidence.
 To address this issue, numerous approaches adopt a multi-step process in which the datasets are explicitly aligned, e.g., using affine transformations, either before or after the embedding~\cite{stuart2019comprehensive,hie2019efficient,argelaguet2020mofa+,liu2020jointly}.
-Other common approaches rely on nonlinear functions such as neural networks to generate embeddings where the datasets are optimally aligned according to a prescribed loss function~\cite{shaham2017removal,li2020deep,lopez2018deep,cao2022unified,demetci2022scot}.
+Other common approaches rely on nonlinear functions such as neural networks to generate embeddings where the datasets are optimally aligned according to a prescribed loss function~\cite{li2020deep,amodio2018magan,lopez2018deep,cao2022unified,demetci2022scot}.
 However, most existing techniques were designed for specialized applications and are difficult to interpret in more general settings \cite{chari2023specious,ma2024principled,antonsson2024batch}.
 Moreover, their analytical properties are often not well understood, especially under challenging conditions involving data-specific distortions or imbalances in signal magnitude and sample size.